Notre Dame fire wakes the world up to dangers of lead dust

 But toxic lead dust remains a problem inside the burned-out cathedral, after tons of molten and airborne lead contaminated its interior.
 The inside clean-up is a delicate and painstaking process, complicated by French President Emmanuel Macron’s five-year timeline for the restoration to be completed — a deadline many experts say is unrealistic.

-Aline Magnien, director of the Historic Monuments Research Laboratory, recently dispatched her team of scientists to figure out how to remove the toxic lead from inside the 855-year-old UNESCO world heritage site without damaging it.
+Aline Magnien, director of the Historic Monuments Research Laboratory, recently dispatched her team of scientists to figure out how to remove the toxic lead from inside the UNESCO world heritage site, which is over 850 years old, without damaging it.

 “It’s a race against the clock,” she said.
 “The lead is a real problem.
 The cathedral is exceptionally precious.
 And we don’t have the luxury of time.”